professoruss/TesSense/README.md

 ---

-PROFESSORUSS UPDATES:
+professoruss updates:

 Externalize configs to config.py
 Add requirements.txt

-setup locally to pull tesla auth (need to figure out how to do this step without a browser, or how to refresh when needed) `pip install -r requirements.txt python ./TesSense.py`
+setup locally to pull tesla auth (need to figure out how to do this step without a browser, or how to refresh when needed) `pip install -r requirements.txt`
+`python ./TesSense.py`

 Build Docker Container:
 `docker build -t tessense .`